shanedrabing/rna-seeker/README.md

 ## Installation

-You may `git clone` this repository to your local machine, then `cd` into the newly cloned folder and install using `python`.
-Alternatively, simply clone and then run scripts within the cloned folder.
+Clone this repository to your local machine, then install using Python.
+Alternatively, simply clone and then run your scripts within the cloned folder.

 ```bash
 git clone https://github.com/shanedrabing/rna_seeker.git